cantalupo555/torrent-builder/README.md

-# Torrent Maker
+# Torrent Builder

-A command-line tool for creating torrent files with support for both interactive and non-interactive modes.
+The **Torrent Builder** is a command-line tool for creating torrent files, offering a complete and customizable experience.
+With support for interactive and non-interactive modes, you can create torrents quickly and efficiently, either through a step-by-step wizard or with direct commands.
+The tool allows you to configure various aspects of the torrent, such as version (V1, V2, or Hybrid), comments, privacy, web seeds, and trackers, ensuring your torrents are created exactly as you need them.

 ## Features